HEnquist/audioadapter-rs/README.md

 This shows an implementation of [Adapter] for a vector of strings.

-### Possible future improvements
+### Ideas for future improvements
-- separate length and capacity
-- methods for resizing (within data capacity)
 - methods for selective clearing (frame 0..n, n..end etc)
+- adapters with on-the-fly conversion to/from integers

 ## License: MIT